thither/environments-builder/debian/readme.md

 Logs are created in the BUILDS_LOG_PATH in a folder of date-time under filename stage number and source-name

 ## Sources
-  * Current Sources consist the follow latest realeses as to 20th of May 2017, exceptions to imagemagick,openssl.
+  * Current Sources consist the follow latest realeses as to  May 2017, with some exceptions.
      *  Compilation Build and Install is in the same order, while stages have it's grouping
      *  Sources commented are kept out